Ramp vs Brex

 Pros

-- AI actively identifies cost savings — duplicate subscriptions, renegotiation opportunities.
+- AI actively identifies savings by surfacing duplicate subscriptions and negotiating vendor pricing.

 Cons